The yellow oak leaf fluttered from a branch ten meters over the ground. It landed in a capillary nest, then a sudden gust

 I signaled my support to move in.
 My first concern was to rescue Keith.
 I slipped to the locked back door.

-It was warmer in the diningroom than outside, but it was still fresh, maybe 10º.
-We were at the counter when we heard
+It was warmer in the dining room than outside, but it was still fresh, maybe 10º.
+We were at the counter when we heard them

-"If we kill him, the others will still know what we were doing!"
+"If we should kill him, the others would still know what we were doing!"

 "Why do you want to mutilate him?"